MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 Production ring users get the latest features as they become available.
 This ring is the default.

-Enterprise ring users get new features, bug fixes, and performance improvements last.
+Deferred ring users get new features, bug fixes, and performance improvements last.
 This ring lets you deploy updates from an internal network location, and control the timing of the deployment (within a 60-day window).

 If you disable or do not configure this setting, users can join the [Windows Insider program](https://insider.windows.com/) or the [Office Insider](https://products.office.com/office-insider) program to get updates on the Insiders ring.